PurpleKingdomGames/indigo/indigo/docs/information/performance.md

 ### One weird trick to grind Indigo to a halt

-Two sort of similar features that Indigo _does not_ have are:

-1. GPU rendered particle systems;
-2. Shader based effects like light trails.

-Both of these cases can only be simulated on the CPU side, and attempting to do so with very heavy numbers of "particles" will slow Indigo right down, particularly if you use a naive solution.
+Try and render 1000 standard primitives of any type.

+Is 1000 a lot?
+It depends on what you're trying to render.
+If you want to render a standard roguelike map of 80x50 with every tile full - 4000 tiles - then it's not nearly enough!
+If you're rendering a little platform then 1000 is probably ample.

 ## How to get more speed

 Depending on what kind of things you're doing, you can make Indigo do more in less time.

 Indigo is single threaded and runs in the browser.
-JavaScript code execution these days is very fast, and your game logic draining CPU power is probably not a concern, nor is available memory.
+JavaScript code execution these days is very fast (currently Chrome/V8 is fastest), and your game logic draining CPU power is probably not a concern, nor is available memory.

 **Your main enemy in the quest for performance is memory allocation and subsequent garbage collection pauses.**